tirthsh/NeuralNet_Research/README.md

 # NeuralNet_Research

 Worked on learning the basics of Neural networks while working with Tensorflow and Keras API calls.
-Use Anaconda Navigator to run Juypter.
+Used Anaconda Navigator to run Juypter.

 1. Check out my blog on Deep Neural Networks - https://medium.com/@tirthsh0/intro-to-deep-neural-networks-is-it-really-that-hard-94b74e6da790